ibexa/documentation-user/docs/organizing_the_content.md

 ## Content Locations

-To fully use eZ Platform's content management capabilities it is important to understand how content is organized in the Content tree.

 A Content item by itself does not have a place in the Content tree and is not visible for a visitor of the website.
 To be available on the website it has to be assigned a Location ID.
-A new Content item is automatically assigned a Location when you publish it, so you don't have to worry about it.
+A new Content item is automatically assigned a Location when you publish it.

 A Content item can have more than one Location ID.
-It will then be shown in more than one place in the Content tree.
+In such a case you can find it in more than one place in the Content tree.
-A single Location, however, can only have one Content item in it.
+A single Location can only have one Content item in it.

+!!! tip "Example"

-An example of using multiple Location for a Content item is when you have an Article about, e.g. a local sports team's victory, which you can place in the tree both under Local News and Sports News.
+    You can use multiple Locations for an Article about a local sports team's victory, which you can place in the tree both under Local News and Sports News.

-Even if a Content item is placed in more than one Location, one of the Locations (by default the first one) is always considered the main one.
+Even if a Content item is placed in more than one Location, one of the Locations is always treated as the main one.

-To assign other Locations to Content, view this Content item's **Location** tab and activate **Add Location**, then select the new parent from the UDW.
+To assign other Locations to content, view this Content item's **Location** tab and activate **Add Location**, then select the new parent from the UDW.

 ![Content with two locations](img/content_with_two_locations.png "Content with two locations")

 ### Hiding Locations

-You can also manage the availability of Content by hiding or revealing it.
+You can manage the availability of content by hiding or revealing it.
 You can do this in the Content item's Locations tab by selecting **Hide** or **Reveal**.
 Notice that hiding and revealing only affect a *Location*, not the *Content item*.
-This means that even if you hide the Content in one Location, it will still be visible in any other Locations it is assigned to.
+Even if you hide the content in one Location, it will still be visible in its other Locations.

 When a Location is hidden, all of its children (other Content items that are under it in the tree) will also be automatically hidden.
 They can only be revealed if the parent Location is revealed as well.

-A hidden Location will not be visible to anyone when viewing the website.
+A hidden Location will be invisible for everyone viewing the website.
-If you are looking for a way to allow only some users to view parts of the Content tree, you can so it by establishing [Sections](#sections) and combining them with [proper permissions](organizing_the_site.md#permissions).
+If you are looking for a way to allow only some users to view parts of the Content tree, use [Sections](#sections) and combine them with [proper permissions](organizing_the_site.md#permissions).

 ### Swapping Locations